-The manufacturer writes that the pencil’s rods are ‘fully bonded with the wood surround’, ‘break-resistant’.
+The manufacturer writes that the pencil’s rods are ‘fully bonded with the wood surround’ and ‘break-resistant’.
 That’s true again.
-They don’t fall apart when sharpening.
-Each lead holds its sharpness well enough.
+They don’t fall apart when sharpening and each lead holds its sharpness well enough.

-The marks may be erased easily providing you avoid too strong pressure while drawing.
+The marks may be erased easily provided you avoid too strong pressure while drawing.

-Classic hexagonal shape is optimal: thanks to it a pencil doesn’t slip out of fingers.
+The classic hexagonal shape is optimal: thanks to it a pencil won’t slip out of your fingers.

 Faber-Castell pencil sets are usually packed in a quality metal container.
-My tin case stays closed in any art bag.
-That container serves me even after I’ve used almost all twelve 2B pencils from it. 🙂
+My tin case stays closed in any art bag and it still serves me even after I’ve used almost all of the twelve 2B pencils from it.

-To be brief, I don’t think that Faber-Castell product will disappoint you.
+To be brief, I don’t think that this Faber-Castell product will disappoint you.

 *If you buy something through the banner I will earn a commission, at no cost to you.
 More info